kivy/kivy/doc/sources/gettingstarted/intro.rst

 Finally, you will learn how to **Deploy** on the device of your choice.

-Each section of the guide introduces a new topic, trying to give you enough information to get started and links to related articles for more in-depthxx explanations.
+Each section of the guide introduces a new topic, trying to give you enough information to get started and links to related articles for more in-depth explanations.
 When you are done with this guide, you'll be able to develop Kivy apps and you will know where to look for information for the more challenging stuff your innovative applications will require.

-Enough introductions, let's get down to business. xx
+Enough introductions, let's get down to business.